Roebuck native launches book to help children learn untold side of local Black history

 “I want students to be able to go into their classrooms, read a book and know that they are just as important in history as any other person or any other friends regardless of their background.”
 McDowell said.
 “I want students to be able to envision themselves in those conversations and in the larger historical timeline that they’re being taught.”

-McDowell is hoping to have his book in the hands of children in schools across the Upstate.
+McDowell hopes to have his book in the hands of children in schools across the Upstate.

 For information on E.L.
 Moran, click here.